Call us now

 While we can't guarantee your case won't go to court, remember we'll be with you every step of the way.

-• How much compensation could you receive?
+• How much RTA compensation could you receive?

-The amount of RTA compensation you receive will depend on the nature and severity of your injuries, and any costs or losses you've experienced as a result.
+The amount of compensation you receive will depend on the nature and severity of your injuries, and any costs or losses you've experienced as a result.
 Your physical and emotional injuries, damage to your property, and any loss of earnings are all taken into account.

 If your claim is as a result of the death of a loved one, you will be able to claim a statutory bereavement award in addition to the compensation claim.
 The amount awarded is £15,120 if the death occurred after 1 May 2020.
 If the death was before 1 May 2020 the bereavement award is £12,980.